-Using the Debt Snowball Method
+Using the Debt Snowball Method (Psychological Snowball)

 The debt “snowball” was a term first coined by Dave Ramsey.
 Using this strategy as part of your budget can help you to knock out debt more efficiently than just throwing extra money at different debt obligations without a strategy.
 Here’s how it works step-by-step: